thoutuakshaya/ai/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for more details.

 *(Note: You will need to create a `LICENSE.md` file in your repository.
 You can easily add one using GitHub's "Add file" feature and choosing the MIT License template.)*</pre>

+to view streamlit app click the link : https://crescence2k25techveda.streamlit.app/ used streamlit deployer to deply this.